Marijuana During Pregnancy: Is Using It Safe?

 What you eat, smoke and drink during pregnancy and after birth passes to your baby through your placenta and breastmilk.
 The chemical THC, found in marijuana, also crosses the placenta from the mother to the baby's bloodstream.

 Growing research is showing that THC may change the way your baby's brain grows and develops.
+In fact, the Surgeon General has issued a health advisory on marijuana use among pregnant women.

 Smoking marijuana while pregnant does have effects on your baby.
 With marijuana use in pregnancy, your baby may also be more likely to have: